isabella232/manta-garbage-collector/README.md

   testing).
 The tests will create rows in the `manta_fastdelete_queue` on this shard.
 It is recommended that this shard not see too much (if any) other accelerated gc delete traffic while you run the tests.
-- Replace the `allowed_creators` array with a similarly formatted array containing at least one reference to the uuid of your `manta.user`.
-  `etc/testconfig.json.template` contains an example of what this array should look like.

 Once you've set up the test configuration, run the tests with:
 ```